Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Experiments

-\paragraph{Benchmark results.} To make the comparison, we ceteris paribus re-ran all experiments the authors originally included in their paper \cite{fortuin2019gpvae}, which are imputation of Healing MNIST, Sprites, and Physionet 2012.
-The results are in Table \ref{table:gp_vae_comparison}, which report the same metrics as used in \cite{fortuin2019gpvae}, i.e.~negative log-likelihood (NLL, lower is better), mean squared error (MSE, lower is better) on test sets, and downstream classification performance of a linear classifier (AUROC, higher is better).
-For all other models beside our GP-VAE (B-NLST), the results were borrowed from \cite{fortuin2019gpvae}.
-We observe that simply adding the B-NLST layer improved the result in almost all cases, except for Sprites, where the GP-VAE already achieved a very low MSE score.
+\paragraph{Results.} To make the comparison, we ceteris paribus re-ran all experiments the authors originally included in their paper \citep{fortuin2019gpvae}, which are imputation of Healing MNIST, Sprites, and Physionet 2012.
+The results are in Table \ref{table:gp_vae_comparison}, which report the same metrics as used in \citet{fortuin2019gpvae}, i.e.~negative log-likelihood (NLL, lower is better), mean squared error (MSE, lower is better) on test sets, and downstream classification performance of a linear classifier (AUROC, higher is better).
+For all other models beside our GP-VAE (B-LS2T), the results were borrowed from \citet{fortuin2019gpvae}.
+We observe that simply adding the B-LS2T layer improved the result in almost all cases, except for Sprites, where the GP-VAE already achieved a very low MSE score.
 Additionally, when comparing GP-VAE to BRITS on Physionet, the authors argue that although the BRITS achieves a higher AUROC score, the GP-VAE should not be disregarded as it fits a generative model to the data that enjoys the usual Bayesian benefits of predicting distributions instead of point predictions.
-Thus, we have shown that by simply adding our layer into the architecture, we managed to elevate the performance of GP-VAE to the same level while retaining these same benefits.
-We believe the reason for the improvement is a tighter amortization gap in the variational approximation \cite{Cremer2018inference}, that is achieved by increasing the expressiveness of the encoder.
-For further details and discussion, see Appendix \ref{app:imputation}.
+The results display that by simply adding our layer into the architecture, we managed to elevate the performance of GP-VAE to the same level while retaining these same benefits.
+We believe the reason for the improvement is a tighter amortization gap in the variational approximation \citep{Cremer2018inference} achieved by increasing the expressiveness of the encoder by the LS2T allowing it to pick up on long-range interactions in time.
+We provide further discussion in Appendix \ref{app:imputation}.